jimmoffitt/developer_advocate.blog/databases/search-e.md

     </tr>
     <tr>
         <th>next</th>
-        <td>This parameter is used to get the next "page" of results as described <a href="#Pagination">HERE</a>.
+        <td>This parameter is used to get the next 'page' of results as described <a href="#Pagination">HERE</a>.
 The value used with the parameter is pulled directly from the response provided by the API, and should not be modified.</td>
         <td>No</td>
         <td>NTcxODIyMDMyODMwMjU1MTA0</td>
     </tr>